-Prosopagnosia, also known as face blindness, is a neurological disorder that impairs face identity recognition.
+Also known as face blindness, this is a neurological disorder that impairs face identity recognition.
 It affects the ability to recognize familiar faces and to learn new ones.1

 This type of visual agnosia can be congenital or the result of a brain lesion on associative cortex areas.2

-People with prosopagnosia often have difficulties recognizing family members, friends, and co-workers, and, in more severe cases, they can fail to recognize their own faces in the mirror.
+People with this condition have often difficulties recognizing family members, friends, and co-workers, and, in more severe cases, they can fail to recognize their own faces in the mirror.
 They normally cope with this disorder by focusing on other attributes such as hairstyle, voice, or clothing.

 The diagnosis of prosopagnosia as a disorder is based on the presumption that facial recognition is an established skill shared by the greater population.